We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Flip-Flop Your Forks and Spoons

-When loading the dishwasher, be sure to alternate the position of flatware (placing some with handles up and some with handles down) so that forks and spoons don’t nest together.
+When loading the dishwasher, be sure to alternate the orientation of flatware (placing some with handles up and some with handles down) so that forks and spoons don’t nest together.
 Sharp knives, if you put them in the dishwasher, should always go handles up—for obvious safety reasons.

 Clean While You’re Cooking

-Wash your pots and pans as you finish your cooking tasks.
-Food residue wipes off much more easily if the cookware is still warm, and you’ll have fewer things to clean after the meal is over.Â
+Wash your pots and pans as you finish your cooking tasks—it’s what chefs do in professional kitchens!
+Food residue wipes off much more easily if the cookware is still warm, and you’ll have fewer things to clean after the meal is over.

 Use Cold Water for Dairy and Starch

-Make an Extra Drying Rack
+Lay an Extra Drying Rack

 Short on counter space but in need of an additional spot to dry your dishes?
 You can make an extra drying rack by placing a cooling rack on one half of a double sink.
 Not only will this hack double your dish-drying area, but because the clean dishes will drip right over the drain, your counters will stay dryer.

-Whether you do them by hand or run them through the dishwasher, deal with the dishes right after the meal is over, so food doesn’t dry out and stick to your pots, pans, plates, and cutlery.
-A little rinse now will save you from scraping and scrubbing caked-on gunk later.Â
+Whether you wash them by hand or run them through the dishwasher, deal with the dishes right after the meal is over, so food doesn’t dry out and stick to your pots, pans, plates, and cutlery.
+A little rinse now will save you from scraping and scrubbing caked-on gunk later.

-Clean in the Right Order
+Wash Them in the Right Order

 Yes, there actually is a right and wrong way to hand-wash dishes.
 You should go from cleanest to dirtiest.
 Wash glasses first to ensure that grease doesn’t get transferred onto them.
 Then wash flatware and plates that have been scraped clean, and last, pots and pans.
 Do you have a dirty cast iron pan to tackle?
 Clean it last—after you’ve rinsed the dish soap out of the sink.